Long Hair FUE: Two Meanings, One Powerful Solution

 Great fit if you…

-- Need a discreet recovery for work or lifestyle
+• Need a discreet recovery for work, travel, or lifestyle

-Your surgeon will confirm whether you’re an ideal candidate based on donor characteristics and overall planning.
+Your surgeon will confirm whether you’re an ideal candidate based on donor characteristics, scalp laxity, and the overall plan.

 Considerations

-- Donor shaving strategy varies by case and graft goals
+• Donor trimming strategy varies by case and graft goals

 Frequently Asked Questions (FAQ)